Myorignl/Final_Project-/README.md

 ### Limitations

 Our dataset included over 500k rows of data which ended up being more than the machine learning models code run on my computer.
-In order to continue working with the data a smaller sample of only 1000 rows was used with plans to run a larger set.
+In order to continue working with the data, a smaller random sample of only 10000 rows was used with plans to run a larger set.

 ### Initial Results